HosseinAlipour/finance-task/README.md

 node ./lib YOUR_INPUT_FILE.json
 ```

-I look forward to hearing from you about the feedback of my task, and please do not hesitate to contact me if I can provide additional information.
+I look forward hearing from you about the feedback of my task, and please do not hesitate to contact me if I can provide additional information.